 PRESS PHOTOS ↓

-With the artist Laurie Anderson and the producer Laura Michalchyshyn, Selvaratnam is a cofounder of The Federation: a coalition of artists, organizations, and allies committed to keeping cultural borders open and showing how art unites us.
+With the artist Laurie Anderson and the producer Laura Michalchyshyn, Selvaratnam cofounded The Federation: a coalition of artists, organizations, and allies committed to keeping cultural borders open and showing how art unites us.
 She has also been an advisor and producer for For Freedoms, which catalyzes public discourse and civic engagement through the arts; specifically, she worked on the organization’s 50 State Initiative as well as the For Freedoms Congress.

 Selvaratnam’s career in the arts and social justice began with her work assisting Anna Deavere Smith on the development of Twilight: Los Angeles, 1992 about the human toll of the L.A. riots, and with her position as a youth organizer on the steering committee of the NGO Forum/Fourth World Conference on Women in China in 1995.
 She then was the Special Projects Coordinator at the Ms. Foundation for Women until 1998.
 In addition, she was an organizer and researcher for the World Health Organization’s Kobe Conference on Women and Tobacco in 1999.